nazime1/Principles-of-Software/docs/patterns.md

 ### Decorator or Wrapper

-The **Decorator**, or **Wrapper** pattern, <span style="color:blue;">allows developers to attach additional responsibilities to an object dynamically</span>.
+The **Decorator**, or **Wrapper** pattern, <span style="color:#0091ff;">allows developers to attach additional responsibilities to an object dynamically</span>.
 Decorators provide a flexible alternative to subclassing for extending functionality.
 A wrapper is a thin layer over an encapsulated class that uses composition/delegation to modify its interface - as we do with `GraphWrapper` in class.
 The wrapper extends the behavior of the encapsulated class and restricts access to the encapsulated object.
 The encapsulated object (delegate) does most of the work.

 For example, a decorator class (`ChaiDecorator.java` here) takes in a delegate class (`TeaLeaves.java` in this case), both of which extend the same abstract class (`Tea.java`) and adds functionality to the delegate.
 See the example code below: